 Ehrenfeld is the the author of "Sustainability by Design: A Subversive Strategy for Transforming our Consumer Culture" and he warned the class that they would be leaving Marlboro and facing a world in need of profound change.

 "Pragmatism is not efficient in the economist's sense, but is effective and it will get you through complex situations with less likelihood that you will create some situation opposite to your intention," he said.
 "Pragmatic methods force you to be both present and intentional in whatever situations you are involved with."

 Not only do the graduates have to know the difference between right and wrong, he said, but they need to know the difference between complicated and complex.

 He said complicated situations can be explained by understanding the rules which can be written down, while complex situations often lead to unintended consequences.

 "The real world is not just some very complicated machine," he said.
-"The world can not be reduced to a closed set of rules.
-All systems that depend on human intentions are complex."

 He said economies are built on the idea that humans have an insatiable need that leads to endless consumption and he encouraged the graduates to take what they learned at Marlboro to make the changes society and the natural world need to evolve and prosper.

 "Need is only an invention," he said.
 "Like addicts we consume mindlessly.
 We never become satisfied.
 We always need more."